ICHRA administration for first-timers

 - The procedure for amending the plan

-ERISA doesn’t require these items, but we recommend them to provide an even better document to employees:
+ERISA doesn’t require these items.
+But we recommend them so you can provide a more useful document to employees:

 - Eligibility requirements for the ICHRA, such as defining employee classes